Blye, K., Part 2: Plot

 Kensi survives being shot by a sniper thanks to body armor that resulted in her only suffering from a cracked rib.
 She follows the sniper who is now believed to be the man who killed her father.
 She gets rid of her phone as she wants to go after her father's killer on her own without the help of her NCIS colleagues.
 At HQ, the OSP team discover Granger has gone off the radar and begin to suspect him to be the killer as he was in the same unit as Donald Blye and Harris, codenamed 'Oscar Sierra'.
 Kensi finds she is being followed but surprise attacks the driver and steals the car, whose Satellite Navigation System leads her to a house where she sees a man and a woman talking.
 Deeks shows up to bring her in which she refuses.
 She tells Deeks to look after the woman who is later revealed to be Kensi's estranged mother, Julia Feldman.

-After Eric and Nell find footage of Granger fleeing the shooting, Callen and Sam discover him in Kensi's ransacked apartment, and bring him to Hetty for answers.
-Granger then comes clean and reveals he had 2 suspects all along: Kensi Blye and Peter Clairmont, the Commanding Officer of Oscar Sierra who died in a car crash in 2006, but upon closer inspection of the files Granger concluded the crash was staged, and that Clairmont is actually alive and faked his death because he killed Donald Blye.
-Callen & Sam realise that in 2006, Kensi Blye joined NCIS and started investigating her fathers unit, which spooked Clairmont when she began getting close and forced him to start killing off Oscar Sierra team members.
+After Eric and Nell find footage of Granger fleeing the shooting, Callen and Sam discover him in Kensi's ransacked apartment, and bring him to Hetty in the NCIS OSP Boatshed for answers.
+Granger then comes clean and reveals he had two suspects all along: Kensi Blye and Peter Clairmont, the Commanding Officer of Oscar Sierra who died in a car crash in 2006, but upon closer inspection of the files Granger concluded the crash was staged, and that Clairmont is actually alive and faked his death because he killed Donald Blye.
+Callen & Sam realise that in 2006, Kensi Blye joined NCIS and started investigating her father's unit, which spooked Clairmont when she began getting close and forced him to start killing off Oscar Sierra team members.

 Granger calls Kensi and reveals to all that Oscar Sierra was responsible for the death of Brad Stevens, an American reporter.
-Kensi realises that the man she saw talking to her mother was Clairmont, and whilst Kensi goes off to speak with Brad Stevens' daughter, Deeks nervously explains to Kensi's mother why he's there and brings her back to the boathouse where Callan and Hanna are surprised to see her.
+Kensi realises that the man she saw talking to her mother was Clairmont, and whilst Kensi goes off to speak with Brad Stevens's daughter, Deeks nervously explains to Kensi's mother why he's there and brings her back to the boathouse where Callan and Hanna are surprised to see her.
 She explains the relationship between herself and Kensi.
-The woman Kensi speaks to is not the real person and it is a trap, Kensi kills the impostor and receives a call from Claremont, who taunts her into coming after him.
-The team discover the imposter worked as part of a team for Clairmont.
+The woman Kensi speaks to is not the real person and it is a trap, Kensi kills the impostor, Anya Fournier and receives a call from Claremont, who taunts her into coming after him.
+The team discover the imposter worked as part of a team for Clairmont with Callen, Sam and Deeks soon discovering the real Megan Stevens, the daughter of Brad Stevens in a freezer, dead.